Teaser for Tesla semi truck debuting in SeptemberEnlarge Photo

 Tesla Semi unveil now Nov 16.
 Diverting resources to fix Model 3 bottlenecks & increase battery production for Puerto Rico & other affected areas.— Elon Musk (@elonmusk) October 6, 2017

 Earlier this year, Tesla announced plans to produce up to 5,000 Model 3s per month by the end of 2017, though the announcement was met with skepticism at the time.

-A report last week by The Wall Street Journal revealed the company is producing major components of the car by hand, and confirmed production is falling well short the stated goals.
+A report last week by The Wall Street Journal revealed the company is producing major components of the car by hand, and confirmed production is falling well short of the stated goals.

 2017 Tesla Model 3Enlarge Photo